All students are required to complete their flu vaccination by November 1.

 - You can receive your vaccination from off campus pharmacies, like Millbrook Pharmacy, (7010 Pershing Ave.) with availability on the weekends.
 If you choose an off-campus location, you must obtain proof of your immunization and upload it to your medical record via the Student Portal.

-- If you qualify for an exemption to the flu shot based on religious or medical grounds, please fill out the Immunization Exemption form and submit it along with a letter from clergy or physician on letterhead detailing the reason the exemption is being requested to firstname.lastname@example.org.
-It will be reviewed by our executive director and we will let you know if it has been approved.
+- If you qualify for an exemption to the flu shot based on religious or medical grounds, please fill out the Immunization Exemption form and submit it to Habif Health and Wellness Center.

-- We are happy to see you at the Habif Health and Wellness Center to see if you have the flu and give you recommendations for care.
+- We are happy to see you at the Habif Health and Wellness Center for an evaluation and to give you recommendations for care.

 - If you are sick with flu-like illness, we recommend that you stay home for at least 24 hours after your fever is gone, to help prevent spreading the flu to others.